 In addition, the third phase is the analysis review.
 Reasoning and logic replace data analysis.
 In the integrative literature review, it serves as the conceptual foundation for arguments and explanations.
 These are the two most important components used to develop the proposed concept.
 A review that is written with precision and clarity comes last.
 The study's significance and necessity are addressed.
 Moreover, the review procedure, including how the resource is identified, synthesized, processed and reported by researchers, is discussed in detail.
 In integrated review research, review outcomes are not analyzed and evaluated as extensively as in empirical investigations.
-Nevertheless, the quality of a paper is evaluated by its breadth, depth and contribution to a topic or subject that is truly original and of high value (Synder, 2019).
+Nevertheless, the quality of a paper is evaluated by its breadth, depth and contribution to a topic or subject that is truly original and of high value (Snyder, 2019).

 Correlation